Research

 Project Highlights

-Hydroxyl radical (•OH) is proving to be increasingly important to the scavenging potential to AOP treatment.
-This parameter represents the rate at which the radicals are consumed by non-target constituents, such as organic matter, (bi)carbonate, nitrite, and other species.
-It...
+Hydroxyl radical (•OH) is proving to be increasingly important to the scavenging potential to advanced oxidation process (AOP) treatment.
+This parameter represents the rate at which the radicals are consumed by non-target constituents, such as organic matter, (bi)carbonate, nitrite, and...

 Principal Investigator